Appalachian flooding deaths set to climb; more rain forecast - NewsBreak

 The water came into Rachel Patton's Floyd County home so quickly that her mother, who is on oxygen, had to be evacuated on a door floated across the high water.
 Patton’s voice faltered as she described their harrowing escape.

 “We had to swim out and it was cold.
-It was over my head so it was, it was scary,” she told WCHS.
+It was over my head so it was, it was scary,” she told WCHS-TV.

-Beshear told The Associated Press that at least two children were among the victims and that the death toll could more than double as rescue teams reach more areas.
+Beshear said Friday that at least six children were among the victims and that the total number of lives lost could more than double as rescue teams reach more areas.
+Among those who died were four children from the same family in Knott County, Coroner Corey Watson said Friday.

 At least 33,000 utility customers were without power.
 The flooding extended into western Virginia and southern West Virginia, across a region where poverty is endemic.